mathigon/textbooks/content/graphs-and-networks/content.md

 ## Graphs in Everyday Life

-Throughout this chapter we have seen many applications of graph theory, though some were somehow contrived.
+Throughout this course we have seen many applications of graph theory, though some were somehow contrived.
 It turns out, however, that graphs are at the very heart of many objects and concepts in everyday life.